SIG Sauer P365: Features

-Sights are green tritium three-dot night sights that are made of steel and are capable of being used to cycle the slide in the case of one handed use being necessary.
+The sights are green tritium three-dot night sights that are made of steel and are capable of being used to cycle the slide in the case of one handed use being necessary.
 Aiming is by combat sighting.

+Attachments

 A proprietary rail is located below the barrel.

 Both red and green lasers and a light will be offered as accessory items for this proprietary rail.

-Adapters to convert the propriety rail to a standard rail for use with standard rail accessories are also available.
+Adapters to convert the proprietary rail to a standard rail for use with standard rail accessories are also available.

+Disassembly

 Disassembly requires no tools and does not require that the trigger be pulled.
-For Massachusetts Attorney General compliance requirements, a model with a manual safety and loaded chamber indicator is available.
-In May 2019, the P365-MS, a model with a manual safety, was made generally available.

 Comparisons

 The grip encloses a stainless steel fire control unit (FCU) similar to that in the SIG Sauer P320.

 The striker firing system is nearly identical to that in the P320.
-The short recoil locking system is the SIG Sauer System created by SIG Sauer in 1975 for a Swiss Army contract by the then-existing Swiss Industrial Group (Schweizerische Industrie Gesellschaft, SIG).
-The SIG Sauer System improved upon the Petter-Browning system used in the French Modèle 1935A, which SIG had licensed from SACM in 1937 and used in the SIG P210 handgun design, but is not the same system, having been considerably improved upon.
+The short recoil locking system is the SIG Sauer system created by SIG Sauer in 1975 for a Swiss Army contract by the then-existing Swiss Industrial Group (Schweizerische Industrie Gesellschaft, SIG).

+The SIG Sauer system improved upon the Petter–Browning system used in the French Modèle 1935A, which SIG had licensed from SACM in 1937 and used in the SIG P210 handgun design, but is not the same system, having been considerably improved upon.

 Compared to the SIG Sauer P290, the P365 is slightly larger and has a lighter striker trigger pull of 5.5 to 6.5 lb-f versus the P290 at 9 lb-f.
 The P290RS has a restrike capability, but also has a long double-action only trigger pull.
 The takedown system is similar to that of the P320, in that a lever is turned down with the slide locked back to release the slide from the frame.

 A P365 with its optional 15-round magazine is .46 inch taller than a Glock 19 with its standard 15-round magazine.

 Variants

 P365 XL

 In June 2019, the P365 XL was released.

-It utilizes the same fire control unit (FCU) as the P365, while having a larger grip module that accepts 12-round flush magazines, a flat trigger, and a longer slide and barrel.
+The P365 XL utilizes the same fire control unit (FCU) as the P365, while having a larger grip module that accepts 12-round flush magazines, a flat trigger, and a longer slide and barrel.

 The rear sight on the P365 XL slide is removable, to allow a red dot sight to be attached.

 The slides and frames of the variants are interchangeable; for example, the longer slide (and barrel) of a P365 XL can be used on a P365 frame and vice versa.

 P365 SAS

 In October 2019, a SIG Anti-Snag (SAS) version of the P365 was released.

-It has an optional ported barrel and slide, no front sight, flush takedown and slide catch levers on the frame, and an embedded and flush fiber optic sight at the rear.
+The SAS variant has an optional ported barrel and slide, no front sight, flush takedown and slide catch levers on the frame, and an embedded and flush fiber optic sight at the rear.

 Other than a slight reduction in height, the SAS variant has the same dimensions and weight as the original P365.